tszydlo/FogML/README.md

 ![Classification pipeline](./doc/algorithms.png)

 The structure of the project is as follows:
-* the `src` folder contains the source code generators for machine learning models i.e.: naive Bayes, decision trees/forrest and neural nets;
+* the [src](src) folder contains the source code generators for machine learning models i.e.: naive Bayes, decision trees/forrest and neural nets;
-* the `example` folder contains the simple examples and the MNIST digit recognition for Arduino board and the simple TFT touchscreen.
+* the [examples](examples) folder contains the simple examples and the MNIST digit recognition for Arduino board and the simple TFT touchscreen.

 Examples of anomaly detection and classification algorithms provided by the FogML project for embedded devices: